dianapatrong/todoproject/README.md

 was configure to deploy the application after a merge to master from a PR.

 For this project, the workflows are described in [.github/workflows](.github/workflows), there are two different types:
-* Run unit tests: will only run on Pull Requests and when a merge to master happens
+* Run unit tests: will only run only on Pull Requests and when a merge to master happens
-* Deploy to Heroku: will only run when there's a merge to master
+* Deploy to Heroku: will be trigger only when there's a merge to master

 Useful commands: